xxnuo/open-webui-lite/README.md

 ### Client Types

 This project provides two **completely independent** clients.
-Choose based on your use case:
+Choose one based on your use case:

 #### 1. Desktop Application